Aiven-Labs/preparing-data-for-opensearch-and-rag/readme.md

 ## License

-_Aiven for Apache Kafka®️ and Python_ tutorial is licensed under the Apache license, version 2.0.
+The text and materials for this workshop are licensed under the Apache license, version 2.0.
 Full license text is available in the [LICENSE](LICENSE) file.

 Please note that the project explicitly does not require a CLA (Contributor License Agreement) from its contributors.